swiftlang/swift-book/TSPL.docc/LanguageGuide/Distributed.md

 of the same actor type in the same way.

-Non-distributed methods and distributed actor isolated state can be accessed from the actor itself, however it is worth calling out that whenever we obtain an `isolated` instance of a distributed actor, it is guaranteed to be a local reference.
+Non-distributed methods and distributed actor isolated state can be accessed from the actor itself.
+Or in other words, they are possible to be invoked on an `isolated` instance of a distributed actor, which is guaranteed to be a local reference (i.e. located in the same process as the caller).

 It is not possible to obtain an `isolated` remote actor reference.

 It is possible